Configure and start the failback operation:

 • Click the Next button.

-Configure a recovery virtual appliance (RocVA).
+Figure 257: Configure a recovery virtual appliance (RocVA).

-4. DR Settings
+Step: DR Settings

-• Select the DRVA and replication log storage from the drop-down menus.
+• Select the DRVA and Replication Log Storage from the drop-down menus.

 • Click the Next button.

-Specify DRVA and replication log details.
+Figure 258: Specify DRVA and replication log details.

 Note: The replication log and metadata will be allocated from the selected replication log storage.

-5. Summary
+Step: Summary

 • Review all entered settings on the Summary step.